 The Lake Norman Monster

-Similar to Loch Ness’s Nessie, Lake Norman has its monster: Normie.
-Many people have reported spotting this mythical creature in the waters of the reservoir.
-Most say it appears to be reptilian, somewhat like a massive crocodile with fins or flippers.
-Some believe that the nearby nuclear power plant may have caused a mutation that resulted in Normie’s unusual size.
+Like Loch Ness’s Nessie, Lake Norman has its monster, Normie.
+Many people have reported spotting this mythical creature in the reservoir waters.
+Most say it appears to be reptilian, like a massive crocodile with fins or flippers.
+Some believe the nearby nuclear power plant may have caused a mutation in Normie’s unusual size.
 Check out Normie’s official website for more information on this intriguing legend.

 History of Lake Norman